vimalMK/BankingStatistics/README.md

 STORAGE:
 -----------------
-Datas are stores in  memory LinkedList.The reason for using likedlist is because it has good insert and delete operation runtime complexity of O(1).
-Basically the remove operation in likedList is very effective in this kind of API where are is frequent deletion of data.
+Datas are stored in  memory LinkedList.The reason for using likedlist is because it has good insert and delete operation runtime complexity of O(1).
+Basically the remove operation in likedList is very effective in this kind of API where there are frequent deletion of data every 60 seconds.

 ####################################################################################################################